fboucquez/symbol-bootstrap/docs/start.md

   -p, --preset=preset
       The network preset.
 It can be provided via custom preset or cli parameter.
 If not provided, the value is resolved from the target/preset.yml file.
-Options are: api, demo, dual, multinode, peer, my-custom-network.yml (advanced, only for custom networks).
+Options are: bootstrap, testnet, mainnet, my-custom-network.yml (advanced, only for custom networks).

   -r, --reset
       It resets the configuration generating a new one.